This course will provide you with the knowledge and understanding of facts, principles and concepts from different areas of chemistry.

 You will be given details of recommended textbooks at the start of the course.
 These books are loaned to you as course texts.
 Laboratory coats and safety glasses will also be provided.
 You will need to buy a scientific calculator (approximate cost £10) and basic stationery such as A4 lined paper, ring binders, dividers and plastic wallets.

-Many students who study A level chemistry will go onto Higher Education.
+Many learners who study A level chemistry will go onto Higher Education.
 Many science-based degrees such as biomedical science, forensic science, environmental science, pharmacy and other medical sciences, material science and many more require chemistry as an essential part of the entry requirement.